donomii/throff/README.md

 Actors are objects that run in their own thread.
 Actors receive commands via input queues, and return results over an output queue.
 Actors are asynchronous, and are best when used for slow-running code that can run in the background.

 A good use of actors is networking code, e.g. fetching webpages, or communicating with a database.
+They can also be used as mutexes, because they will only process one command at a time.
+This makes them ideal for managing updates to databases and network services.
+Each command will run in the background, one after the other.

 Actors should not be used for small, fast code e.g. numerical code.
 Do not, for instance, make an actor that squares a number and returns it.